Liouvillian skin effect in a one-dimensional open many-body quantum system with generalized boundary conditions: Exact solution for non-Hermitian XXZ model in open boundary conditions

 One can find that the BAEs and eigenvalues are identical to the Hermitian XXZ model in OBC, and the only difference between them exists in the wavefunction where $\phi$ will appear in the non-Hermitian system as shown in Eq.\eqref{OBC_wavefun}.
 In order to understand this, we employ a gauge transformation $\hat{S}^{+}_{j}\rightarrow e^{-j\phi}\hat{S}^{+}_{j}$, $\hat{S}^{-}_{j}\rightarrow e^{j\phi}\hat{S}^{-}_{j}$, $\hat{S}^{z}_{j}\rightarrow \hat{S}^{z}_{j}$ to eliminate the unequal hopping which reproduces the Hermitian counterpart

 Thus, it is straightforward that for the Hermitian XXZ model \eqref{L_OBC_her}, BAEs and eigenvalues are given by the Eq.\eqref{BAEs_OBC} and Eq.\eqref{Ener_OBC}.
 But the wavefunction to be changed correspondingly, $\varphi\left(x_1, x_2, \cdots, x_M\right)\rightarrow\varphi\left(x_1, x_2, \cdots, x_M\right)e^{\sum_{j=1}^{M}\phi x_j}$ which is nothing but the ansatz \eqref{OBC_wavefun}.
-This implies that there exists NHSE in OBC because the solution of ${k_j}$ is identical to the Hermitian case, which is determined by BAEs \eqref{L_OBC_her} and meanwhile, the wavefunction captures exponential factor.\\
+This implies that there exists NHSE in OBC, because tthe solution of ${k_j}$ is identical to Hermitian case which is determined by BAEs \eqref{L_OBC_her} and meanwhile the wavefunction capture exponential factor.\\